High school (grades 9-12) · San Diego, CA

 What is the racial and ethnic makeup of Canyon Crest Academy?

-The largest demographic group at Canyon Crest Academy is Asian at 46.2%.
-The school serves a diverse student body in San Diego, CA.
+The largest demographic group at Canyon Crest Academy is Asian at 46.2% of enrollment, in San Diego, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 65.0/100.

 What is the Resource Investment Index for Canyon Crest Academy?

-Canyon Crest Academy has a Resource Investment Index of 45/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Canyon Crest Academy has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page